INTERDISTRICT PUBLIC SCHOOL CHOICE POLICY

-A student whose application is rejected by a choice district must be provided with a reason for the rejection in the letter of notice.
-The appeal of a rejection notice by a parent may be made to the commissioner, through the Bureau of Controversies and Disputes.
+A student whose application is rejected by a choice district must be provided with a reason for the rejection in the District Notice of Rejection.
+An appeal of a rejection notice by a parent may be made to the commissioner, through the Bureau of Controversies and Disputes.
 To learn more about this appeals process, see the Bureau's FAQs.

 If the student is deemed eligible for special education services after acceptance but prior to the start of the first school year in the choice district and the district cannot implement the IEP, acceptance into the choice program can be revoked.

 Once the applicant has enrolled in the choice district, the district is required to keep the student and ensure that the student's needs for special education services are met—just the same as it would for a resident student: once the student has enrolled, and an IEP is developed that cannot be implemented by the choice district, the district must follow the normal IEP process for out-of-district placement (see N.J.A.C.
 6A:14-1, et seq.: 6A:14-2.7 for due process hearings, 6A:14-3.7 for IEP process and 6A:14-4.3 for program options).